LeonsBuntis/LoanCalculator/Readme.md

 We expect that you demonstrate reasonable use of the available language functionality for abstraction, interfaces, inheritance, a good class structure and show a good programming practice.

 We are focused on code quality and good design.

-Please send your solution to your contact in Visma.